Frank Lloyd Wright: Childhood (1867–1885)

 Frank Lloyd Wright was born on June 8, 1867, in Richland Center, Wisconsin, though he claimed throughout his life that he was born in 1869.
-In 1987, Brendan Gill's biography of Wright suggested that his given name was "Frank Lincoln Wright", chosen by his father, but the middle name was soon changed to Lloyd by his mother.
+In 1987, Brendan Gill's biography of Wright suggested that his full name was "Frank Lincoln Wright", chosen by his father, but the middle name was soon changed to Lloyd by his mother.
 There are no references to "Frank Lincoln Wright" prior to Gill's book and the earliest official documentation of his full name was in an 1880 United States census that listed a Frank Loyd Wright (sic) working as a hired hand for his uncle, James Lloyd Jones.

-Wright's father, William Cary Wright (1825–1904), was a gifted musician, orator, and occasional preacher who had been admitted to the bar in 1857."
+Wright's father, William Cary Wright (1825–1904), was a gifted musician, orator, and occasional preacher who had been admitted to the bar in 1857.
 He was also a published composer.
 Originally from Massachusetts, William Wright had served as a Baptist minister, but he later joined the Unitarian faith through his wife's family.

 Wright's mother, Anna Lloyd Jones (1838/39–1923), was a teacher and a member of the Lloyd Jones clan, whose Welsh parents had emigrated to Wisconsin from the United Kingdom.
 One of her brothers, Jenkin Lloyd Jones, was a prominent figure in promoting the Unitarian faith in the Midwest.

 According to Wright's autobiography, his mother believed her first child would grow up to build beautiful buildings.
-She decorated his nursery with engravings of English cathedrals torn from periodical to nurture the child’s ambition.
+She decorated his nursery with engravings of English cathedrals torn from periodicals to nurture the child's ambition.

-Wright had two younger sisters: Maginel Wright Enright (1880–1966), a successful children's book illustrator and the mother of a writer and illustrator Elizabeth Enright, and Jane Wright (1869–1953).
+Wright had two younger sisters: Maginel Wright Enright (1880–1966), a successful children's book illustrator and the mother of the writer and illustrator Elizabeth Enright, and Jane Wright (1869–1953).

 Architecture critic Ada Louise Huxtable wrote that Wright grew up in an unstable household marked by a constant lack of resources, poverty, and anxiety, which resulted in what she described as a deeply disturbed and obviously unhappy childhood.
 His father held pastorates in McGregor, Iowa (1869), Pawtucket, Rhode Island (1871), and Weymouth, Massachusetts (1874).
 When financial hardship followed them to Weymouth, the family returned to Spring Green, Wisconsin, where the supportive Lloyd Jones family could help William find employment.
 In 1877, they had moved to Madison, Wisconsin, where William gave music lessons and served as the secretary to the newly formed Unitarian society.
 Though William was a distant parent, he shared his love of music with his children.